1.1. During the NFL season, the minimum roster size is 40 players and the maximum is 50 players.

 13.2.
 All GMs will be expected to be able to operate the MFL website.
 It’s not difficult and there’s an extensive help section as well as a mechanism to ask specific questions.
 I’ve asked specific (and stupid) questions of their team before.
 I am sure you are capable of doing this too.
 It is not the Commissioner’s job to make sure you can operate a website.

 13.3.
 If you wish to suggest an amendment to the rules for the league, there is a page via which to do so.
 Please use the form embedded on this page.
+Ideally, all rule submissions will be received no later than 31 January, to allow ample time to debate and vote on these prior to the start of free agency on 8 March.

 return to top